nwweberna/nwweberna.github.io/_pages/home.md

 ---

 ### What it **is**
-Stated precisely, theorima film lab is a collection of filmmakers with a cardinality of one[^1].
-Like any proper collection of filmmakers, theorima film lab's primary concern is the research and development of moving pictures.
-No common thread ties together the films produced at theorima, except for the thinnest and loosest one: a strict adherence to a set of "well-defined" guiding principles, which, if they must be stated, might as well be stated here:
+Theorima film lab is a research project aimed at exploring new avenues of thought through the medium of the moving picture.

+No common thread ties together the films produced at theorima, except for the thinnest and loosest one--a strict adherence to a set of guiding axioms.
-* (*P1*) If it can be expressed in words, clearly and completely, then there's no need to make a film on it.
-* (*P2*) Films raise questions, but their answers must come in the form of contradiction and ambiguity if they are to be truthful.
+If these axioms are to be stated, there is likely no better place to do it than right here:

+* (*P1*) There are non-trivial truths of a contradictory nature.
+* (*P2*) Films are uniquely equipped to both express, question, and address these contradictory truths.
-* (*P3*) The ideal final goal of a film is to create, in its own way, new pathways of thought and feeling.
+* (*P3*) To articulate a contradiction is to open up a new way of thinking.

-This is what theorima is, more or less.
+This is what theorima is, more or less[^1].
 If either confusion or curiosity remains, please see [this]({% link _pages/profiles.md %}) page for inquiries and contact info.

 ### What it is **not**